CHICHI-Inu/contracts/README.md

 #### CHICHI Inu NFT

 Our community will benefit from a one-of-a-kind NFT project that will incorporate the world's first content authenticity technology, which was specifically designed for the NFT industry.
-A total of 8888 NFTs will be included in the collection, which will be available on the Ethereum blockchain and will be traded on all of the popular NFT exchanges around the world.
+A total of 8888 NFTs will be included in the collection, which will be available on the Binance Smart Chain blockchain and will be traded on all of the popular NFT exchanges around the world.
 Access to this collection will be granted to members of our community first, as part of the CHICHI Adoption program, which rewards members of our community with free $CHICHI tokens and NFTs in exchange for their participation.

 More details about the NFT collection will be released soon after we have all the artworks and the smart contracts for it ready.